 Select between Condition A or B.

-If the occurred during an outage (forced outage, refueling outage, etc.), the color of the finding is determined The resulting ICCDP associated with the is interpreted as the addition to the licensee’s total CDF contribution over the previous year (previous 12 months).
+If the finding occurred during an outage (forced outage, refueling outage, etc.), the preliminary color of the finding is determined by using Table 9 – Counting Rule Worksheet.
+The resulting ICCDP associated with the finding is interpreted as the addition to the licensee’s total CDF contribution over the previous year (previous 12 months).
 Therefore, the resulting ICCDP becomes the increase in delta CDF.

 B. If the deficiency needs a random event to reveal the deficiency (e.g. at Palisades, the digging of a sign revealed underground protective cabling common to both offsite power sources outside the protected area), then the frequency of the random event (1/32 calendar years of operation) is multiplied by: